-The Highland Lakes Squadron is a branch of the Commemorative Air Force founded in 1992.
+The Highland Lakes Squadron, chartered in 1992, is a branch of the Commemorative Air Force which was founded in 1957.
 We are a working museum, dedicated to preserving vintage WWII aircraft.
 We are open to the public 3 days a week, and we can arrange field trips and special events; Donations are accepted to the cover costs of HLS CAF public events and provide educational experiences throughout the community.